Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 This protection alone is not enough to stop sequelae.

-Technically, sequelae is the plural of sequela which is “a pathological condition resulting from a disease, injury, therapy, or other trauma.
+Technically, sequelae is the plural of sequels, which is “a pathological condition resulting from a disease, injury, therapy, or other trauma.
 Derived from the Latin word meaning sequel.”
-So, if it feels like round 2… it’s right in the name.
+So, if it feels like round 2… It’s right in the name.

 I’ve personally experienced sequelae from infection at least three times; it’s not fun.